efdevcon/DIPs/DIPs/DIP-30.md

 ## Operational Requirements & Ownership

-In order for this perk to have impact, we aks whether it would be possible to advertise the initiative on the main stage on the last day of Devcon and/or in the Agora Center LED banner.
+In order for this perk to have impact, we ask whether it would be possible to advertise the initiative on the last day of Devcon and/or in the Agora Center LED banner.

 danceratopz & haurog would take full ownership of verifying POAP holders in the lunch queue.